Physics (PHYS)

 (NATURAL WORLD)

-PHYS 316 CIRCUITS AND ELECTRONICS II (ALSO LISTED AS ENGR 316) (4 credits)
+PHYS 316 CIRCUITS AND ELECTRONICS II (4 credits)

 Typically offered: Spring Semester, Odd Years